 Swedish players qualify to take part in WESPAC and similar world invitationals as follows:

 - To be allowed to represent Sweden, a player must be a Swedish citizen.
 However, the committee of the SSA can give exemption for a player who has lived permanently in Sweden for at least five years.
 For questions in this matter, the committee's e-mail address is styrelsen[at]scrabbleforbundet.se (exchange [at] for @).
-The Swedish representatives have to cover their own costs for going to the tournament.
+The Swedish representative have to cover their own costs for going to the tournament.

 - Players (eligible for qualifiation) in English-Scrabble tournaments in Sweden get qualifying points according to their relative position.
 The last placed player gets 1 point, the last but one 2 points and so on.
 The highest placed player in a tournament with eight possible candidates thus gets 8 position points.
 The three best participants also get bonus qualifying points: the best one 8, the second best 4, and the third best 2 points.
 These bonus points are doubled, however, in the Swedish Championship in English Scrabble, held every odd year.
 At least six people eligible for qualification must take part in a tournament for qualification points to be awarded.